SUCTION FILTER ELEMENTS: THE FIRST LINE OF DEFENSE FOR YOUR HYDRAULIC PUMP

 If the filter clogs, the pump will immediately show signs of starvation (noise, pressure drop, cavitation).

 This acts as a forced alarm, compelling the operator to clean or replace the element before damage occurs.
-It ensures that 100% of the oil entering the pump is always filtered.

-Equipped with an automatic check valve (self-sealing valve).
+Function: For elements installed inside the oil tank, equipped with an automatic check valve (self-sealing valve).

-Benefit: Prevents oil from draining out of the tank.
-Allows for clean, spill-free maintenance without needing to empty the reservoir.
+Benefit: When the element is removed for cleaning, the valve instantly closes the suction port.
+This prevents oil from draining out of the tank, allowing for clean, spill-free maintenance without needing to empty the reservoir.

+Benefit: Allows operators to visually monitor the suction condition.
 Rising vacuum readings indicate clogging, enabling scheduled maintenance before cavitation occurs.

 Since there is no bypass valve, proactive maintenance is key to system health.

-👂 Listen to Your Pump: Unusual noises like "hissing," "grinding," or "cracking" (cavitation noise) combined with unstable pressure are the first signs of a clogged suction filter.
+Listen to Your Pump: Unusual noises like "hissing," "grinding," or "cracking" (cavitation noise) combined with unstable pressure are the first signs of a clogged suction filter.
 Check it immediately.

-🆕 Initial Startup: Always inspect the suction filter after new installation or oil changes.
+Initial Startup: Always inspect the suction filter after new installation or oil changes.
 New tanks may contain welding slag or debris that can quickly block the mesh.

-🧼 Clean vs. Replace:
+Clean vs. Replace:

 Metal Mesh Types: Can be removed, cleaned with diesel/kerosene, inspected for tears, and reinstalled.